Venezuela gasoline queues grow as Iranian tankers take long route

-SAN ANTONIO DE LOS ALTOS, Venezuela/LONDON, Sept 9 (Reuters) - A ngry Venezuelans are once again stuck in long service station lines due to rationing by President Nicolas Maduro’s government, which is awaiting fuel tankers on their way from Iran to the oil-rich but fuel-starved South American nation.
+SAN ANTONIO DE LOS ALTOS, Venezuela/LONDON (Reuters) - Angry Venezuelans are once again stuck in long service station lines due to rationing by President Nicolas Maduro’s government, which is awaiting fuel tankers on their way from Iran to the oil-rich but fuel-starved South American nation.

 Venezuela’s refineries have nearly halted operations due to years of underinvestment while U.S. sanctions meant to force the ruling Socialist Party from power have severely restricted fuel imports, leaving Maduro dependent on ally Iran for gasoline.